Mediacorp Suria: History

-Since the inception of television broadcasting in Singapore, programming in Singapore's four official languages had been provided by Channel 5, and later Channel 8.
+Since the inception of television broadcasting in Singapore, programming in Singapore's four official languages had been provided by 5, and later 8.
 Beginning on 30 March 1973, the two services began to focus on two languages each, with Channel 5 handling English- and Malay-language programmes.

 Plans for a third television channel in Singapore were mooted as far back as 13 January 1972 when the Centre for Production and Training of Adult Education Television (CEPTA TV) suggested that the new channel was to be used to boost adult education.
 The government said the following day that it had no plans to start the channel.

 In August 1983, the Singapore Broadcasting Corporation (SBC) set that Channel 12 would broadcast for a period of two to three hours a day, opening at 7 p,m. nightly.
 Such an arrangement would cause greater flexibility for the SBC to carry live Singapore Symphony Orchestra performances or other features making more use of the evening airtime.
 The plans were set amidst threats of the launch of a third channel in Malaysia in the middle of 1984.
 Furthermore, the existing SBC channels would have to move the slots of their newscasts while current affairs programming like Feedback, Friday Background (Channel 5) or the Mandarin Focus (Channel 8) were going to move to the new service, prompting more airtime for local productions.

 In December 1983, the SBC announced that Channel 12 would carry 15-minute news bulletins at the end of its nightly schedule.
 On 22 December, the channel's launch was announced for a 31 January 1984 date (pushed back from 1 February due to concerns regarding the Lunar New Year celebrations), and was built upon the pillars of quality (regardless of language) and accessibility (as the service would use the 8-10pm time slots to catch up with the highest possible number of viewers including students unable to stay awake later).